tisurai/pyconke-django-docker/README.md

 - [Visual Studio Code](https://code.visualstudio.com/)

 ## Part 2 - Setting up Python and Django
+- Install Python3
+- Create a virtual environment
+- Install Django
+- Using Git and GitHub to manage source code
+- Hello World!
+- Developing the application

-## Part 3 - How to create a Docker image for your application
+## Part 3 - Using Docker to run your application
+- Docker and Dockerfiles
+- Build the Docker image
+- Running the application